chriscurnow/4Cast-nx-error/README.md

 The starter uses `@angular/material` component library which needs a custom theme to apply to all the material components

 This is implemented in `libs/shared/styles-theming` library (see local `// [STARTER DOCS]` comments for how to change the theme)
+These styles then have to be included in every app in the `project.json` file in the `targets -> build -> options -> styles` array as the first item in the array, eg `"libs/shared/styles-theming/src/lib/styles.scss"`

 Besides, it is possible to use css variables to theme own components, available variables are: